-The Company of St Boniface has been introduced by Bishop Robert of Exeter in 2019 to honour people who have made a substantial contribution to the life of the church in Devon.
+The Company of St Boniface has been introduced by Bishop Robert, the Bishop of Exeter, to honour people who have made a substantial contribution to the life of the church in Devon.
 It also seeks to recognise people who have built up our overseas links in our witness to Christ.

 People can be nominated for: